CFA vs CFP vs CPA: Which Credential Is Right for You?

 - CPA: $1,500–$2,500 (all sections + licensing)

-Study materials add significantly, unless you use free resources.
+Study materials pile on from there, unless you use free resources.
 FreeFellow offers 18,000+ free practice questions across all three credential paths.

 The biggest hidden cost is not exam fees or materials.
 It is time.
 Make sure the credential you pick matches where you actually want your career to go.